fboes/aerofly-missions/docs/build-flightplan.md

    1. Weather reports
 1. Check if your plan is legal to fly under [visual flight rules](https://en.wikipedia.org/wiki/Visual_flight_rules) or [instrument flight rules](https://en.wikipedia.org/wiki/Instrument_flight_rules) rules.
 1. Set time and weather conditions in Aerofly FS 4 to match real life conditions.
 (You may want to use the [Aerofly Wettergerät](https://github.com/fboes/aerofly-wettergeraet/) to get weather data.)
 1. Modify your flight plan in Aerofly FS 4.
 (Be aware that nav data in Aerofly FS 4 is out of date and may not match real world data.)
+You may want to [import the flight plan](./importing-flightplans.md).
    1. Match the waypoints from your flight planning tool.
    1. Adjust the cruise altitude.
    1. Set your departure and approach to head into the wind.